NCAR/DemoChemMapping/README.md

 | `how_things_could_be/` | [COMPLETE] One approach to improving sustainability over the `how_things_are` approach |
 | `how_things_must_be/`  | [UNFINISHED] A mock model addressing the code sustainability issues described below that uses CCPP-framework |

-Each of the models can be built and run from their folder with:
+Each of the models can be built from their folder with:

 ```
 mkdir build
 cd build
 cmake ..
 make
-./host_model
 ```

 There are challenges related to the mapping of namespaces between model components.
 We are using this code to try to explicitly describe what these are.
 (They are labelled **CH#** in the following discussion.)
 Similarly, sustainability issues exist with current model designs that we are trying to address while developing the MUSICA infrastructure.
 (These are labelled **SI#** below.)
 Features of the `how_things_could_be` model that address the challenges and sustainability issues are labelled **F#**.